Guide to replacing your boiler

 - My heating isn’t working.
 This could be down to a broken part or a problem with the thermostat.

 - Boiler pressure is too low or too high.
 Low pressure may be caused by a water leak that can be fixed, high pressure could indicate a serious blockage in your system.
 Either could be a sign that your boiler’s on its way out.

 Many of these problems can be fixed if you call out one of our engineers straight away.
-But faulty or damaged boilers will ramp up your heating bills, so if your boiler is more than ten years old it is probably time to start thinking about replacing it with a more energy-efficient model, such as the Viessmann range which we recommend.
+But faulty or damaged boilers will ramp up your heating bills, so if your boiler is more than 10 years old it is probably time to start thinking about replacing it with a more energy-efficient model.